-Given the volatile nature of coal markets, and the significant challenges and uncertainty surrounding COVID-19, we believe it is increasingly important to take a prudent approach to managing our balance sheet and liquidity, as demonstrated by the suspension of our dividend and share repurchases.
-Due to the current economic uncertainties related to COVID-19 and the related disruption in the financial markets, we may be limited in accessing capital markets or obtaining additional bank financing or the cost of accessing this financing could become more expensive.
-We believe our current liquidity level is sufficient to fund our business and complete our Leer South development.
-In the future, we will continue to evaluate our capital allocation initiatives in light of the current state of, and our outlook for coal markets; the amount of our planned production that has been committed and priced; the capital needs of the business; other strategic opportunities; and developments in the COVID-19 outbreak and the responses thereto.
+Given the volatile nature of coal markets, and the significant challenges and uncertainty surrounding COVID-19, we believe it remains important to take a prudent approach to managing our balance sheet and liquidity.
+Due to the current economic uncertainties related to COVID-19 and the related disruption in the financial markets, we may be limited in accessing capital markets or obtaining additional bank financing, or the cost of accessing this financing could become more expensive.
+We believe our current liquidity level is sufficient to fund our business, and given the completion of our Leer South development and current favorable pricing environment, we expect our liquidity to grow in the near term.
+With the improvement in liquidity, we plan to begin funding a sinking fund for our long-term reclamation liabilities at our thermal operations in the Powder River Basin, and have committed to make contributions of \$15 million in the fourth quarter of 2021 and \$30 million in 2022.
+If cashflows are supportive, we will also make contributions above those minimum amounts.
+Additionally, we are reinstating our quarterly dividend, and will pay a \$0.25 per share quarterly dividend in the fourth quarter of 2021.
+In the near term, our financial priorities will be to increase liquidity and reduce debt and other obligations.
+Moving forward, we will continue to evaluate our capital allocation initiatives in light of the current state of, and our outlook for coal markets, the amount of our planned production that has been committed and priced, the capital needs of the business, other strategic opportunities, and developments in the COVID-19 outbreak and the responses thereto.

 On March 7, 2017, we entered into a senior secured term loan credit agreement in an aggregate principal amount of \$300 million (the "Term Loan Debt Facility") with Credit Suisse AG, Cayman Islands Branch, as administrative agent and collateral agent and the other financial institutions from time to time party thereto.
 The Term Loan Debt Facility was issued at 99.50% of the face amount and will mature on March 7, 2024.
 The term loans provided under the Term Loan Debt Facility (the "Term Loans") are subject to quarterly principal amortization payments in an amount equal to \$750,000.
 Proceeds from the Term Loan Debt Facility were used to repay all outstanding obligations under our previously existing term loan credit agreement, dated as of October 5, 2016.
 The interest rate on the Term Loan is, at our option, either (i) the London interbank offered rate ("LIBOR") plus an applicable margin of 2.75%, subject to a 1.00% LIBOR floor, or (ii) a base rate plus an applicable margin of 1.75%.
-For further information regarding the Term Loan Debt Facility, see Note 12, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.
+For further information regarding the Term Loan Debt Facility, see Note 11, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.

 We have entered into a series of interest rate swaps to fix a portion of the LIBOR interest payments due under the Term Loans.
 As interest payments are made on the Term Loans, amounts in accumulated other comprehensive income will be reclassified into earnings through interest expense to reflect a net interest on the Term Loans equal to the effective yield of the fixed rate of the swap plus 2.75%, which is the spread on the Term Loans as amended.
-For further information regarding the interest rate swaps, see Note 12, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.
+For further information regarding the interest rate swaps, see Note 11, "Debt and Financing Arrangements" to the Condensed Consolidated Financial Statements.